rsdoiel/antenna/archives/2025/science_and_technology_2025.12.md

 ---

-## OTF, which backs Tor, Let's Encrypt and more, sues to save funding from Trump cuts
+## OTF, which backs Tor, Let's Encrypt and more, sues to save its funding from Trump cuts

 date: 2025-03-25, updated: 2025-03-25, from: The Register (UK I.T.
 News)